Pilgrim Baptist Church

 • Make renovations, improvements, or modifications to church-owned property

-These decisions are made prayerfully, with counsel among leadership, and in accordance with the church's mission and financial stewardship principles.
-All property transactions and church operations shall be conducted in accordance with the laws of the state of Tennessee.
+These decisions are made prayerfully, with counsel among leadership, and in accordance with the church’s mission and financial stewardship principles.
+All property transactions shall be conducted in accordance with the laws of the state of Tennessee.

 Property and Legal Matters